flamelink/flamelink/docs/api-overview.md

 # API Overview

 The Flamelink API is a Promise-based API that is intended to be very intuitive for you as the developer.
 If you are familiar with JavaScript Promises you should feel right at home.
-If you are not, take a quick peak at the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or [Google Developer](https://developers.google.com/web/fundamentals/getting-started/primers/promises) docs and `then` come straight back.
+If you are not, take a quick peek at the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) or [Google Developer](https://developers.google.com/web/fundamentals/getting-started/primers/promises) docs and `then` 😂 come straight back.

-All API methods are available on your Flamelink `app` instance that you created.
+All API methods are available on your Flamelink `app` instance that you've created.
 It will either be directly available on the instance object for any general methods, like `app.getLocale()`, or it will be available on one of the namespaces, like `app.content.get('blog-posts')`.
 The details for each of these methods can be found under the relevant sub-headings in these docs.

 > All methods are subject to the [Firebase Realtime Database Rules](https://firebase.google.com/docs/database/security/).
 For instance, if you have database rules set up that only allows authenticated users access to read and write, you would need to authenticate with a user before trying to use this API.
 It is always a good idea to only allow as little access as possible.
 If certain content should only be available behind a login, set up the Firebase Realtime Database Rules to require authentication for the particular read or write actions and then authenticate against this (Flamelink) SDK using the Auth Service.